Philip Seymour Hoffman's Partner On Loving, And Losing, An Addict

 The couple had three children together, and O'Donnell recalls that Hoffman was committed to their family rule of never spending more than two weeks apart, regardless of how hectic work became.
 Her article is full of beautiful memories and bittersweet moments.

-But it's the inevitable that really packs a punch: The moment O'Donnell realised Hoffman was headed into a dangerous relapse.
+But it's the inevitable that really packs a punch: The moment O'Donnell realized Hoffman was headed into a dangerous relapse.
 The first sign was when he suggested trying to "have a drink" again.

 "I thought it was a terrible idea, and I said so...He started having a drink or two without it seeming a big deal, but the moment drugs came into play, I confronted Phil, who admitted that he’d gotten ahold of some prescription opioids," O'Donnell recalls.
 "He told me that it was just this one time, and that it wouldn’t happen again.
 It scared him enough that, for a while, he kept his word."